Paris Square Rene le Gall formerly Jardin des Gobelins

 However, this tapestry factory, also now has its own museum called the Manufacture des Gobelins Tapissiere Tapestry Museum, which is a fascinating place with a lot of history.

-Yet, instead of remaining with the same name of Jardin des Gobelins, it was changed to Square Rene le Gall in remembrance of a councillor for the 13th Arrondseement of Paris.
+Yet, instead of remaining with the same name of Jardin des Gobelins, it was changed to Paris Square Rene le Gall in remembrance of a councillor for the 13th Arrondseement of Paris.
 Who unfortunately at only 43 years of age, he was shot dead in the March of 1942 by Germans for his involvement with the French Resistance during World War II.

-About Square Rene le Gall
+About the Paris Square Rene le Gall Gardens

 It was designed with four gazebos and a rose garden in a geometric pattern along with an obelisk in the middle of this area that was originally located within the centre of the square before its expansion.
 And this provides a small, yet classical aspect similar to a garden you would find at one of the chateaux in France, with its small bits of grass and well trimmed hedges, and of course the roserie.